Gare d'Austerlitz (Paris Metro): History

-The station was opened on 2 June 1906 with the opening of the original section of line 5 between Place d'Italie and Gare d'Orléans, as Gare d'Austerlitz was then known.
+The station was opened on 2 June 1906 with the opening of the original section of line 5 between it and Place d'Italie.
 It was the northern terminus of the line until it was extended to Quai de la Rapée (then called Place Mazas) on 14 July 1906.
 The line 10 platforms opened on 12 July 1939 when the line was extended from Jussieu.

-The station was originally named the Gare d'Orléans after the main station of the Chemin de Fer de Paris à Orléans company, which had opened a line from Paris to the south, via Orléans.
-The metro station was renamed Gare d'Orléans-Austerlitz on 15 October 1930 and with its current name on 25 April 1985.
-These name changes reflect the changes in the name of the mainline station, which was renamed after the local district, Austerlitz, which is named after the Battle of Austerlitz, the most decisive French victory in the Napoleonic Wars.
+The metro station was originally named Gare d'Orléans after the Paris terminal of the Orleans Railway which was its reason for being.
+After the Railway opened in 1900 a new central Paris terminal, the Gare d’Orsay, the original terminal came over time to be called Austerlitz, after the nearby traffic bridge over the Seine, itself named after the 1805 Battle of Austerlitz.
+Reflecting the evolving popular name for the railway station, the metro station was renamed Gare d'Orléans-Austerlitz on 15 October 1930 and Gare d’Austerlitz on 25 April 1985.^{: 109 } The district (quartier) around the station also came to be known as Austerlitz, but its name remains officially Salpêtrière.